DamianZaremba/toolforge-toolforge-deploy/README.md

   --component COMPONENT
                         component to deploy from the toolforge-deploy repo (default: None) --git-branch GIT_BRANCH
-                        git branch in the source repository (default: main)
+                        git branch in the source repository, will use 'bump_{component}' by default (force it to be 'main' if you want to deploy main) (default: None)
+  --skip-tests          If passed, will skip running the tests. (default: False) --no-wait             (k8s components only) If passed, it will not wait for the helm deployment to finish up. (default: False)
+  --filter-tags FILTER_TAGS
+                        filter tests with the given tags (default: [])

 ```